Table of Contents

 Status Messages in the Lower-Right Corner of the Player’s Screen

-These blinking messages provide good insight into the player’s status and might be useful for troubleshooting.
-These messages are located in the bottom-right corner of the screen.
+These blinking messages, located in the bottom-right corner of the screen, provide good insight into the player’s status and might be useful for troubleshooting.

 “Loading”